The latest Ryzen 5800X doesn’t come up with a stock cooler. For a top-end CPU like this, you need the best possible aftermarket cooler.

 I found it quite funky, and I bet you’ll too.
 That said, the CAM software gives you the chance to enhance this funkiness.
 You can set a variety of LED modes as per your liking.

 Besides, the single Aer P 120 mm fan this Ryzen 7 5800X CPU cooler has produces minimal noise.
-So, don't worry about irritating noise.
+So, don’t worry about irritating noise.
+It also comes to the best 120 mm AIO CPU cooler for the computer.

 4. Corsair Hydro Series H60